University of St. Thomas (Minnesota): Saint Paul

 The St. Paul campus is the main campus and is home to most undergraduate students.
-The main campus, built on a farm site once considered "far removed from town", is located where St. Paul's Summit Avenue meets the Mississippi River.
+The main campus, built on a farm site once considered "far removed from town", is a few blocks east of the Mississippi River on Summit Avenue.
 The site was farmed by ex-Fort Snelling soldier William Finn, who received the property as a pension settlement after he accidentally shot himself in the hand while on guard duty.

-The western edge of the campus borders the Mississippi Gorge Regional Park.
+The western edge of the campus borders Mississippi Gorge Regional Park.
 Summit Avenue, which runs through the middle of the campus, is the country's longest span of Victorian homes.
 This tree-lined avenue includes the Governor's Mansion, F. Scott Fitzgerald's townhome, and James J. Hill's mansion.

 In 2005, a new apartment-style residence hall was built on an existing parking lot.
-McNeely Hall was also built the following year.
-It is a large classroom building for business that replaced the smaller building of the same name.
-A new residential village, more parking ramps, and general planning all have been negotiated successfully with the surrounding neighborhood.
-These developments are expected to begin within the next five years.
+McNeely Hall, built in 2006, is a large classroom building for business that replaced a smaller building of the same name.

-In early 2012, St. Thomas completed the final stage of its three-building expansion on the St. Paul campus.
-The two main additions that were completed are the Anderson Athletic and Recreation Center (AARC) and the Anderson Student Center.
-These projects were completed in the summer of 2010 and January 2012, respectively.
-The Anderson Athletic and Recreation Center has a field house, basketball arena, weight room, and swimming pool.
-The track in the field house is home to the most dominant track team in the MIAC conference.
-Other St. Thomas sports that use the AARC's facilities have also had recent success, including a playoff run for the football team, and a national championship for the men's basketball team.
-The new Anderson Student Center is home to new food venues, as well as entertainment options, including a game room and bowling alley, and a coffee shop.
-An art gallery on the second floor is home to the American Museum of Asmat Art.
+In 2012, St. Thomas completed the final stage of its three-building expansion on the St. Paul campus.
+The two main additions are the Anderson Athletic and Recreation Center (AARC) and the Anderson Student Center.
+They were completed in the summer of 2010 and January 2012, respectively.
+The AARC has a field house, basketball arena, weight room, and swimming pool.
+The field house is home to the MIAC conference's most dominant track team.
+The Anderson Student Center is home to new food venues and entertainment options, including a game room, bowling alley, and coffeeshop.
+The American Museum of Asmat Art is on the second floor.